dreyco676/nlp_spark/README.md

 * How to choose the right algorithm?
 * What do I need to start?

-##Use PySpark to preprocess textual data
+##Use PySpark to preprocess text data
 * Language Classification
 * Stop Word Removal
 * Custom Twitter Specific Clean Up